ZhekaiLi/ZhekaiLi.github.io/_posts/0006 Computer Vision/0006-02-01-CV-PyClass-SkeletonOfBeam.md

 topmost: true
 ---

-> This class is designed for reconstructing beam model from 3d object (or point cloud)
+> This class is designed for reconstructing beam model from 3d object (or point cloud).
+The class mainly contains a workflow from loading data, constructing beam skeleton through step slicing, recoordinating and projecting, and finally reconstrut the model in a required coordinate.
+>
+> Athor: Zeka(Zhekai) Li
+> Time: Jun 2021

 # Simple example
 ```py